asutherland/arbitrarypushlog/README.md

 compress module that actually works.  "npm install" will see it and do the right thing (build it).

+## Server Program Deps

+If using the "loggest" processing functionality for deuxdrop, you need:

+- graphviz: We use dot/neato/circo what not to perform some offline graph layout.
+If you don't have this installed logalchew will apparently silently hang and then automatically kill itself based on a timeout.

 ## Server Optional Deps